-Stage & Description 1 - Mild 2 - Moderate 3 - Severe 4 - Extreme 5 - Emergency Trigger Water levels in the Bedell Street Storage Reservoir do not recover to 100% full during a 24-hour period; or are less than 30 ft. at any time; Maximum water levels decrease over three consecutive days; or water levels are less than 25 ft. at any time; Maximum water levels decrease over five consecutive days; or water levels are less than 20 ft. at any time; Maximum water levels decrease over seven consecutive days; or water levels are less than 15 ft. at any time; Water levels are less than 10 feet; San Felipe Spring flow is less than 25 mgd.
-San Felipe Spring flow is less than 20 mgd.
-San Felipe Spring flow is less than 15 mgd.
-San Felipe Spring flow is less than 10 mgd.
-San Felipe Spring flow is less than 5 mgd.
-Conservation Goal (percent reduction in pumpage) Reduce demand to 95% of the 30-day average prior to initiation Reduce demand to 93% of the 30-day average prior to initiation Reduce demand to 90% of the 30-day average prior to initiation Restrictions to ensure adequate water supply for public health and safety, as demonstrated by meeting minimum system pressure requirements and fire flow demands.
-Notify state
+Stage & Description 1 - Mild 2 - Moderate 3 - Severe 4-Extreme 5-Emergency Trigger Water levels are less than 100% full; San Felipe Spring flow is less than 40 mgd.
+Water levels are less than 30 feet; San Felipe Spring flow is less than 25 mgd.
+Water levels are less than 25 feet; San Felipe Spring flow is less than 20 mgd.
+Water levels are less than 20 feet; San Felipe Spring flow is less than 15 mgd.
+Water levels are less than 15 feet; San Felipe Spring flow is less than 10 mgd.
+Conservation Goal (percent reduction in pumpage) Reduce demand to 95% of the 30 day average prior to initiation Reduce demand to 90% of the 30 day average prior to initiation Reduce demand to 80% of the 30 day average prior to initiation Reduce demand to 70% of the 30 day average prior to initiation Notify state

-7.7 DROUGHT WATER MANAGEMENT STRATEGIES
+7.6 DROUGHT WATER MANAGEMENT STRATEGIES

-The PWPG has designated drought management strategies (J-12 and J-14) for the Bandera County Other category to be administered by the Bandera County River Authority and Groundwater District.
+The PWPG has designated drought management strategies (J-14 and J-18) for the Bandera County Other category to be administered by the Bandera County River Authority and Groundwater District.
 Drought management stages by the District are triggered by the U.S. Drought Monitor and adjusted at the discretion of the District when aquifer levels, rainfall and river flow conditions warrant.
 Drought management is considered a temporary measure aimed at conserving available water supplies during times of drought or emergencies.
 Drought management is most adequately addressed in the Region through the implementation of local drought contingency plans.
 The PWPG is supportive of the development and use of these plans during periods of drought or emergency water needs.

-7.8 OTHER DROUGHT-RELATED CONSIDERATIONS AND RECOMMENDATIONS
+7.7 OTHER DROUGHT-RELATED CONSIDERATIONS AND RECOMMENDATIONS